ryanwaite28/promise-db/README.md

 If there is an upgrade needed, then an `event` object will be passed to the callback, so error handling is needed.

-For example, this create a database that stores users:
+For example, this will create a database that stores users:

 ```javascript
 const users_db = IDB('users_db', 1, function(event){